yuqiii-wang/KnowledgeNotes/languages/cpp/stl/container.md

 `queue`: insert only in one end and remove from the other (first in first out)

 `stack`: LIFO context (last-in first-out)

+### Priority Queue

+In `std::priority_queue`, the first element of the queue is either the greatest or the smallest of all elements in the queue, and elements are sorted by descending/ascending order.
+By default, the queue is by descending order, and the top element is the max element.

+Priority queues are built on the top of the max heap and use an array or vector as an internal structure.

 ## `std::bitset`